kidaa/development-resources/README.md

 5. Write what you have changed (form at the bottom) and click _Commit_.

-If you don't have push access yet, you have to click _Send pull request_.
+If you don't have write access yet, you have to click _Send pull request_.

+Dead simple, isn't it?

 License